BETTAWAN THAILAND BOGWOOD 11

 Provides essential trace minerals for all life in the tank (including plants).

-Provides essential fibre in their diet for catfish like bristlenose or Otocinclus fish.
+Provides essential fiber in their diet for catfish like Bristlenose or Otocinclus fish.

 Provides hiding places for your animals, so they feel less stressed, and therefore will be healthier.